Know About How GPS Works: Everything You Need

 How do GPS satellites work?

 GPS satellites work by orbiting Earth at approximately 12,550 miles altitude, continuously broadcasting timing signals and orbital information.
-Each satellite contains atomic clocks and transmits data about its position and time, System GPS receivers to calculate distances and determine precise locations through mathematical triangulation.

 What is GPS signal transmission?